adingyosh/My-Portofolio/README.md

 ## Project 2: Bank Marketing Data Set
 * The data is related with direct marketing campaigns.
 The marketing campaigns were based on phone calls, in order to access if the product (bank term deposit) would be or not subscribed
 * Use Python to cleaning data, explore data, and visualization
-* Creating model machine learning to predict if client to do a bank term deposit
+* Creating model machine learning to predict client make a deposit
 * Train and Test accuracy for each model to determine which model have highest accuraycy ( Logistics Regression, Naive Bayes, KNN, Decision Tree, Random Forest and SVM)